Welcome to Depot Park, the junction of past and future in downtown Gainesville, Florida.

 In 2000, a remedial action plan (RAP) was developed to remediate the site and Gainesville Regional Utilities (GRU) began “The Big Dig”.
 The area remediated was excavated to a depth of 50 feet and over 147,000 tons of contaminated soil was removed.
 Over 40 million gallons of contaminated water was treated and discharged.
 Contaminated soils removed from the site were transported to an approved landfill for disposal.

 In 2012, the Gainesville Community Redevelopment Agency (CRA) rehabilitated the Historic Depot Building.
-Listed on the U.S. National Register of Historic Places, the historic train station is a reminder of the important role this site played in Gainesville’s Industrial history.
+Listed on the U.S. National Register of Historic Places, the historic train station is a reminder of the important role this site played in Gainesville’s industrial history.
 Following the restoration of the building, the CRA began construction of the park amenities at Depot Park.
-Completed in Summer 2016 after years of planning and restoration, Depot Park features a Children's Play Area with a custom splash pad of tumbling waterfalls, water soakers, and ground jets.
-A water’s edge promenade hosts special events like food truck rallies, art festivals, and musical performances.
+Completed in Summer 2016, after years of planning and restoration, Depot Park features a one of a kind Children's Play Area with a custom splash pad of tumbling waterfalls, water soakers, and ground jets.
+And a picturesque water’s edge promenade which hosts special events like festivals, 5K runs and performances.

 The City of Gainesville Parks, Recreation, and Cultural Affairs Department manages Depot Park.
 The park is fully staffed and free to the public.
 Depot Park is wonderful amenity for the residents and visitors of Gainesville, FL.
 Depot Park is a place where everyone plays!